Home · Blog · Regulation

 Physical inspection

 The inspector walks the workplace and physically examines lifting equipment.
-They check that equipment matches the records, that SWL markings are visible and legible, that equipment in use has a current examination report, and that any equipment with a Cat A or Cat B defect is not in service.
+They check that equipment matches the records, that safe working load (SWL) markings are visible and legible, that equipment in use has a current examination report, and that any equipment with a Category A or B defect is not in service.

 5